arcnmx/cargo-panic/README.md

 ## Installation

+This tool currently requires [jq](https://stedolan.github.io/jq/) and bash to be installed on the system.

 ```shell
 git clone https://github.com/arcnmx/cargo-panic.git
 make -C cargo-panic install DESTDIR=$HOME/.cargo/bin # or anywhere else you might have in $PATH